-Featured images of AI art courtesy of OBVIOUS Art.
+Featured images of AI art courtesy of OBVIOUS Art

-Human interaction with artificial intelligence (AI) seems to be largely premised on optimising our convenience and nothing else: Driverless cars are designed to drive cars on your behalf, smart personal assistants are powered to answer your needs instantaneously, and even AI-powered advertisements are meant, however well, for you to have better use of the ads.
+Human interaction with artificial intelligence (AI) seems to be largely premised on optimising our convenience and nothing else: Driverless cars are designed to drive cars on your behalf; smart personal assistants are powered to answer your needs instantaneously; and even AI-powered advertisements are meant, however well, for you to have better use of the ads.

-Just last August 2018, for the first time in history, Christie’s in New York included AI-generated art in their auctions.
-For sale was the piece titled Portrait of Edmond Belamy (2018), created by an algorithm called the General Adversarial Network (GAN) used by the French art collective Obvious.
-Although its estimated selling price was listed at US$7,000 to US$10,000, it sold for US$432,500, more than 40 times its estimate.
+What tends to be overlooked is the tremendous impact AI has made beyond the realm of convenience.
+Just last August, for the first time in history, Christie’s in New York included AI-generated art in its auctions.
+For sale was the piece titled Portrait of Edmond Belamy (2018), created by an algorithm called the General Adversarial Network (GAN) used by the French art collective, Obvious.
+Although its estimated selling price was between $7,000 and $10,000, it sold for $432,500, more than 40 times its estimate.

-Outside of the successes of Edward Belamy, the revolution has also begun much closer to home.
+Outside the successes of Edward Belamy, the revolution has also begun much closer to home.
 New Delhi’s Nature Morte, one of the largest contemporary art galleries in India, held the world’s first AI-focused art exhibitions last August.
-Titled “Gradient Descent”, works from seven international artists are put on exhibit, including Harshit Agrawal’s The Anatomy Lesson of Dr. Algorithm (2018).
+Titled Gradient Descent, works from seven international artists are put on exhibit, including Harshit Agrawal’s The Anatomy Lesson of Dr. Algorithm (2018).

 Agrawal had intended the title to be a reference to the 16th century Rembrandt painting, The Anatomy Lesson of Dr. Nicholas Tulp.
-It was meant to parallel the “troubled fascination” the people experienced with medical technology in Rembrandt’s time to the same fascination we experience now, but with AI.
+It was meant to parallel the “troubled fascination” the people experienced with medical technology in Rembrandt’s time to the same fascination we experience today, but with AI.

 At the core of its interrogation is our pre-existing notions of art and creativity.
 If art is a creative expression of the self, it is safe to say that all artists are necessarily creative.
-In the world pre-AI, this line of argument is linear and undisputed; the artist has full creative authority and rights of the piece.
-We don’t question whether Van Gogh is the creative behind Sunflowers– we know he is.
+In the world pre-AI, this line of argument is linear and undisputed: the artist has full creative authority and rights of the piece.
+We don’t question whether Van Gogh is the creative behind Sunflowers.
+We know he is.

-AI however disrupts this linear process.
+AI, however, disrupts this linear process.
 In a world where art can be conceived through a collaboration between machine and humans, we find ourselves asking, who is the artist?

 One answer is that if art is a creative expression of the self, it follows that the intentions behind the piece should matter more than the actual doing — the machine is merely a medium for this intention to be expressed.

-Perhaps then Agrawal is indeed the artist rather than the machine; he intended to create Dr. Algorithm using 20 unique prints of human surgical dissection, to comment on the parallel between our time and Rembrandt’s, and the machine happened to be his chosen medium.
+Perhaps then Agrawal is indeed the artist rather than the machine.
+He intended to create Dr. Algorithm using 20 unique prints of human surgical dissection to comment on the parallel between our time and Rembrandt’s, and the machine happened to be his chosen medium.

-No matter the conclusion, the question of whether it matters at all arises:
+No matter the conclusion, the question of whether it matters at all arises.

 What is the value of knowing who created the piece, as long as we like what we see?